Taletex/SkanCoin/README.md

 cd Project/SkanCoin
 git pull
 ```
 Now follow the steps of the "Running for test" section (excluding the clone repository step) to run the system.
+> Note that the project is located in Home/Projects, so when you open a new terminal in every step of the "Running for test" section you have to write "cd Projects/SkanCoin" to move in the SkanCoin root folder.

 ## Future developments